 2. Maintaining your HVAC system.

-Like any home appliance and equipment, your air conditioner and duct-work system should be regularly inspected and maintained to ensure proper, energy-efficient operation.
+Like any home appliance and equipment, your air conditioner system should be regularly inspected and maintained to ensure proper, energy-efficient operation.
 Your air filters should be changed every month during heavy-use seasons, such as in the peak of summer, and every three months otherwise.
-This is because the more your air conditioner works to circulate the air throughout your home, the more dust, dirt, an other debris gets caught in the filter.
-A dirty and clogged air filter will reduce air flow and cause your unit to work harder and consume more energy to pull through the needed amount of air to condition your home.
+This is because the more your air conditioner works to circulate the air throughout your home, the more dust, dirt, and other debris gets caught in the filter.
+A dirty and clogged air filter will reduce airflow and cause your unit to work harder and consume more energy to pull through the needed amount of air to condition your home.
 It’s also important to ensure your air ducts are properly sealed to prevent holes and joint gaps from leaking conditioned air into your non-living spaces, such as your attic and crawl spaces.
 To determine whether your home leaks air, contact your local contractor for a complete home energy assessment.

 3. Rethink ventilation

 Ventilation is perhaps the most cost-effective and energy-efficient way of cooling your home.
 During the more temperate days, utilize natural ventilation for a ‘chimney effect’.
 For instance, open windows on each side of your home to create a comfortable cross-wise breeze.
 You can also take advantage of the wind chill effect given by room fans.
-While fans don’t actually lower the temperature of a room, and thus should be turned off when a room isn’t occupied, they can simulate the feel of a cooler space and allow you to adjust your thermostat a few degrees higher.
+While fans don’t actually lower the temperature of a room and thus should be turned off when a room isn’t occupied, they can simulate the feel of a cooler space and allow you to adjust your thermostat a few degrees higher.

 4. Installing a whole-house dehumidifier